damondmc/cw_manager/README.md

 # CW_manager

-### A package to create condor jobs for continuous gravitational wave directed search
+### A package to create condor jobs for directed search continuous gravitational wave signals.

-### It is a private repository

 ### To install,